 The description of the data (summary statistics) in the text or table may be complemented by a graphical representation of the data: either a histogram, cumulative distribution or box-and-whisker plot.
 The histogram is not very effective to display location and spread.
 The cumulative distribution has the advantage that it makes it easy to estimate the median (or other percentile) by reading off the horizontal value at which the curve attains 50% (or other percentage) (Moses, 1987).
 Secondly, the plot can contain the individual observations (cumulative dot plot).
 Finally, the box-and-whisker plot may be preferable because it can combine a display of all the data together with a statistical summary.

 - Altman DG (1991) Practical statistics for medical research.
 London: Chapman and Hall.

 - Tukey JW (1977) Exploratory data analysis.
 Reading, Mass: Addison-Wesley Publishing Company.

-- Multiple comparison graphs: box-and-whisker plots for subgroups of one variable
+- Multiple comparison graphs: Box-and-Whisker plots for subgroups (one-way classification) of one variable

 - Clustered multiple comparison graphs: Box-and-Whisker plots for subgroups (two-way classification) of one variable